9TEVE-O/9TEVE-O/README.md

 ## 🤝 Let's Connect & Collaborate

 I'm always open to collaborating on projects that push the boundaries of AI, automation, and intelligent systems.
-Whether it's a new idea, an open-source contribution, or just a conversation — reach out.
+Whether it's a new idea, an open-source contribution, or just a conversation—reach out.

 <div align="center">